 Terms to know

-- Local: On a personal computer, generally not accessible to the public via the web.
+- Local — A WordPress installation on your personal computer, generally not accessible to the public.

-- Staging: Where you test updates.
-It should replicate the same server setup as the live site.
+- Staging — A copy of your live site where you test updates.
+It should replicate the same server setup as production.

-- Production: Your live site, where people visit and purchase from you.
+- Production — Your live site, where customers visit and make purchases.

 Local